turtleflyer/smart-hooks/packages/smart-hooks/use-interstate/README.md

 it does not require wrapping the whole tree into a specific context provider component.
 The library is working with no additional requirements.
 It is especially important when you prototyping as you do not need to get interrupted by annoying duties to make specific time-consuming prerequisites.
-Unique keys are in use broadly within the boundaries of the entire application with exactly same values for any given key right after the first component with `useInterstate` taking this key as an argument has been rendered.
+Unique keys are in use broadly within the boundaries of the entire application with the same values for any given key right after the first component with `useInterstate` taking this key as an argument has been rendered.
 But what if we want to use the identical keys in different parts of the code in isolation?
 The library provides a special wrapping component `Scope`.
 It cuts a branch of components tree giving it a separate space where you have an isolated state.
 It is useful when you